Consumer Finance Assignments (subject to change)

 • Open Unit 3: Lesson 2: Inflation Doc

-• Insert the chart from the sheet into the doc as a link.
+• Insert the chart from the sheet into the doc.

 • Objective: Calculate return on different types of stock investments